Skip to main content

 Written by Gabriele Gallo Stampino

-Updated over a week ago
+Updated this week

-6. (Optional) Configure a Secret
+3. (Optional) Configure a Secret to secure the webhook payloads.

 Customize your webhook payload